US readies for migrant influx as Covid-era border rules lapse

 Title 42

+Overall numbers are far higher, with the US government estimating more than 150,000 migrants were now waiting in northern Mexico, a source familiar with the appraisals told CNN.

-The surge is expected because of the expiration of Title 42 on Thursday at 11.59pm, Washington time.
+The spike is expected because of the expiration of Title 42 on Thursday at 11:59pm Eastern Daylight Time (0359 GMT Friday).

 The rule was put in place under Donald Trump, ostensibly to prevent people with Covid-19 from entering the country.
 In practice it has been little more than a crude tool to swiftly expel those trying to migrate, without accepting their asylum claim.